OfficeDev/Office-365-Connectors/README.md

 <a name="AspLab" />
 ## ASP.NET Connector Lab ##
+In this lab you will convert an existing ASP.NET MVC application to integrate with Office 365 Connectors.
+The application is a ficticious online garage sale site similar to Craigslist (but called Billslist in honor of Bill Gates).
+You will modify with the "Connect to Office 365" button and handle a Connector flow.
+You will store the Connector webhooks and call them when new items are created in the system.
+Finally, you will modify the Connector callback to provide additional subscription filter (ex: filter by category).
 [Back to top](#Top)

 <a name="NodeLab" />
 ## NodeJS Connector Lab ##
+In this lab you will convert an existing Node.js/Express/Handlebars application to integrate with Office 365 Connectors.
+The application is a ficticious online garage sale site similar to Craigslist (but called Billslist in honor of Bill Gates).
+You will modify with the "Connect to Office 365" button and handle a Connector flow.
+You will store the Connector webhooks and call them when new items are created in the system.
+Finally, you will modify the Connector callback to provide additional subscription filter (ex: filter by category).
 [Back to top](#Top)

 <a name="AspSample" />
 ## ASP.NET Connector Sample ##
+This completed code sample is written in ASP.NET MVC and provides a ficticious online garage sale site similar to Craigslist (but called Billslist in honor of Bill Gates).
+It allows users to post items for sale in a number of categories.
+Users can also integrate Office 365 Connectors for specific categories.
+Have an Office 365 Group/Community of musicians...try subscribing to musical instruments posts.
 [Back to top](#Top)

 <a name="NodeSample" />
 ## NodeJS Connector Sample ##
+This completed code sample is written in Node.js/Express/Handlebars and provides a ficticious online garage sale site similar to Craigslist (but called Billslist in honor of Bill Gates).
+It allows users to post items for sale in a number of categories.
+Users can also integrate Office 365 Connectors for specific categories.
+Have an Office 365 Group/Community of musicians...try subscribing to musical instruments posts.
 [Back to top](#Top)

 <a name="ConnectorsSDK" />